ppinkowski/js-examples/exercises/exercise2/README.md

 ## Subtasks

 1. Add event handlers to the buttons to set the canvas colours and shapes.
 Hint: look at the getElementById function.
 2. Send the commands from the canvas to the server in the draw handler function already created.
+   _Hint: try logging the incoming and outgoing messages with console.log().
+You can also view the websocket messages in both directions from the network tab of dev tools_
 3. When messages are received from the server in the server message handler, replicate the respective commands on the local canvas by calling the appropriate method.

 ## Available Functions